azaruoon/FlowMeter-Pressure-Sensor/README.md

 # Arduino flow meter:

 Copyright 22 Mar 2023, Sirous Azaruoon
-# Arduino flow meter Sensor Code:
+# Arduino Flow Meter Sensor Code:
 In this project, we are going to build a flow meter sensor and pressure sensor using Arduino  and displaying it on a LCD display.

 flow sensor has a rotor and a Hall effect sensor.
 When fluid flows through the rotor and sensor, the rotor rotates.
 This causes the sensor to output the pulses.